acm-projects/Musical-Chess/README.md

 > The ReadMe is not set in stone!
 We will be reviewing/adjusting MVP/Stretch goals on Design Day.
 You are also welcome and encouraged to do your own research at any time.

-## Minimum Viable Product (MVP)
-* Accept user input in form of PGN or FEN files
-* Evaluate board positions using an external game analysis engine
-* Generate music and/or chord progressions based on moves made
-* Game animation displays in sync with music

 ## Installations / Resources
 ### Frontend
 * [ReactJS](https://reactjs.org/)